 It is a net cash profit you made in the financial year.
 Because a cash flow statement tracks an organization’s cash inflow and outflow, financial management needs to understand the company’s financial health.

 Never take your eyes off the cash flow because it’s the lifeblood of business. – Sir Richard Branson, business magnate, investor, author, and philanthropist.

 However, creating a cash flow statement that will appeal to your investors will depend on which cash flow method you select.
 Let’s deep dive into understanding what each method is and what purpose they serve.

 Direct Cash Flow Method

-The direct technique presents operating cash flows as a list of incoming and departing cash flows.
+Direct technique presents operating cash flows as a list of incoming and departing cash flows.
 The direct method, in essence, subtracts the money you spend from the money you receive.

-The direct technique is one of the two methods used to create a cash flow statement for a business.
+It is one of the two methods used to create a cash flow statement for a business.
 Instead of converting the operational section from accrual to cash accounting, the statement of cash flows under the direct method employs actual cash inflows and outflows from the company’s operations.

 The cash flow direct technique solely measures cash received, which is often from customers and cash payments or outflows, such as to suppliers.
 Organizations calculate the cash flow by netting the inflows and withdrawals.